-The New BIS Rules are complex, and we are working on assessing the their full impact on KLA.
+The New BIS Rules are complex, and we are working on assessing their full impact on KLA.
 The new rules have not significantly impacted our operations to date, but the possible negative effects on our future business of export licenses not being granted could be material and could result in a substantial reduction to our remaining performance obligations ("RPO") or require us to return substantial deposits received from customers in China for future purchase orders.
-We are still assessing the aggregate potential impact of the existing regulations and New BIS Rules on our financial results and operations, although our preliminary assessment indicates a potential combined gross direct impact on revenue, based on existing backlog, in the range of approximately \$500 million to \$900 million in calendar year 2023.
-However, this estimate does not take into account the likelihood of system reallocation of products to other customers where supply is meaningfully below demand for those products.
+We are still assessing the aggregate potential impact of the existing regulations and New BIS Rules on our financial results and operations.
+There is a likelihood of system reallocation of products to other customers where supply is meaningfully below demand for those products.
 See Part II, Item 1A, "Risk Factors" in this report for more information regarding how such actions by the U.S. government or another country could significantly impact our ability to provide our products and services to existing and potential customers, especially in China, and adversely affect our business, financial condition and results of operations.